#National Space Development Agency

 Gregg Mitman.
 "Forgotten Paths of Empire: Ecology, Disease, and Commerce in the Making of Liberia's Plantation Economy."
 Environmental History, Volume 22, Number 1.
 January 2017.

-For context, I'd note that this takes place in the midst of the US's "conquest of the mosquito" in its militarized occupation of Panama, where the canal was completed in 1914.
+For context, I'd note that this takes place in the midst of the US's "conquest of the mosquito" in its militarized occupation of Panama, where the canal was completed by the US between 1904 and 1914.
+(Again, US was occupying Philippines, Hawaii, Guam, Puerto Rico, and Cuba.)

 ---

-So, in each case, the plantation expands in time and space.
-There is imperial anxiety about the threat of potential subversion from recalcitrant laborers.
+So, in each case, there is imperial anxiety about the threat of potential subversion from recalcitrant laborers.
 Imperial authorities cooperate and learn from each other.
-The rubber plantation owner is friends with the military guy, who's friends with the laboratory technician, who's friends with the railroad developer, who's friends with the cop, who's friends with banana plantation owner.
+The rubber plantation owner is friends with the military general, who's friends with the laboratory technician, who's friends with the railroad developer, who's friends with the cop, who's friends with the forestry minister, who's friends with banana plantation owner.
 There are connections between the exercise of power in the Philippines and Panama and West Africa and Bengal and Chicago.
 Connections both material and imaginative.

 Text